“TURN THE SPECTROBOLT TO 3. NOW!”

 And it all started with Spaceteam.

+What other cooperative shouting games have you played?
 Please help me ruin my closest relationships by telling me to play them in the comments!

 Go and cooperatively shout at Cleon on Twitter.
 Twist his E-Nipple and he promises to turn your BetaRod to Full.